raccoongang/rg-mfe-overrides/README.md

 ### **3. Apply Overrides**

-Copies or creates files from the `frontend-build/overrides` directory back into the working directory of your MFE.
+Moves modified or newly added files from the `frontend-build/overrides` directory back into the working directory of your MFE.
 Useful for applying override changes.

 #### **Usage**: